Roberto de Souza

-Roberto Satoshi de Souza (ホベルト・サトシ・ジ・ソウザ, Roberuto Satoshi Ji Souza) is a Japanese-Brazilian mixed martial artist who competes in the Lightweight division of Rizin Fighting Federation, where he is the current Rizin Lightweight champion.
+Roberto Satoshi de Souza (ホベルト・サトシ・ジ・ソウザ, Hoberuto Satoshi Ji Souza) is a Japanese-Brazilian mixed martial artist who competes in the Lightweight division of Rizin Fighting Federation, where he is a former Rizin Lightweight champion.

 Background

 Roberto Satoshi de Souza was born on September 19, 1989, in Sao Paulo, Brazil to a Brazilian father and Japanese mother and began practicing martial arts with his father at a young age, starting with Judo and later progressing to Jiu-Jitsu.
 He quickly gained success in the junior divisions of BJJ, winning multiple championships including the World Championship in both his weight category and the open weight category.
 However, after 2006, the World Jiu-Jitsu Championship was held in California, US and Roberto struggled to secure sponsorships to compete abroad, leading to a temporary absence from the sport.
 He returned in 2009 and had a successful run for the world title.
 Roberto later visited Japan to see his brother Mauricio, who had opened an academy there, and decided to stay permanently.
 To make ends meet, he worked in factories before eventually being able to make a living through competing and teaching Jiu-Jitsu.
 On May 1, 2011, Roberto received his black belt from his father, Adilson de Souza, who died from an illness shortly after the ceremony.

 He is married to a fellow Japanese Brazilian, Yuri Suzuki de Souza, and has two daughters.